AbdelrahmanRadwan/paymentGateway/README.md

 This endpoint is making a request to another endpoint to mock the bank, which returns a promise.

 ## Mock Bank
+The mock bank API is supposed to return a promise or a completableFuture response since it could takek long to process.
+In the current implementation, it only returns mocked value for simplicity.
+In real life, I would have done this using a queue system similar to what is described in the high level design above.

 ----------------------------------------------------------------
 # Proposed System Architecture